folankagne/folankagne.github.io/_pages/temp/econometrics-resources.md

 # Econometrics & Causal Inference Resources

-A curated collection of resources for learning causal inference, econometrics, and data analysis.
+A [non-exhaustive] collection of resources for learning causal inference, econometrics, and data analysis.

 > **Attribution:** Many of these resources were compiled from [Anna Stavniychuk's Econometrics Library](https://github.com/annastavniychuk/econometrics_library), an excellent repository that also includes extensive Russian-language materials for those interested.
 The detailed reading list on specific methods is available [here](https://github.com/annastavniychuk/econometrics_library/blob/main/reading_list.md).